PDF guide··10 min read·Updated April 24, 2026

 2. Click Compress PDF

 The file stays on your device.
-The button flips to "Compressing…" while the library works through metadata, thumbnails, and object stream re-packing.
-For a typical 20-page PDF this takes 1–3 seconds on a mid-range laptop, 4–8 seconds on a phone.
+The button flips to Compressing… while the library strips metadata, removes embedded thumbnails, and re-packs the file with modern object streams.
+Typical 20-page PDF: 1–3 seconds on a laptop, 4–8 on a phone.

 The result card shows the before/after size, the percentage savings, and exactly what was stripped.
-If the file was already optimised, the card says so — "Already lean · No size change this time" — instead of quietly shipping you back a copy of the original with a 0.1% "improvement" and a Pro-tier upsell.
+If your file was already optimised, the card says so"Already lean · No size change this time" — instead of shipping you back a copy with a 0.1% "improvement" and a Pro-tier upsell.

-A real result from our test PDF.
-32.4% is above average because the test file was deliberately metadata-heavy — a typical bank statement will land around 8–12%.
+A real result from the test PDF.
+32.4% is above average because the test file was deliberately metadata-heavy — your real bank statement will usually land around 8–12%.

 Try it yourself